WISE-Community/WISE-Tests/readme.md

 Install executable stubs into a `./bin` dir so you don't always have to start a command with: `bundle exec`:

     bundle install --binstubs

+## Working with WISE4 running in a Vagrant/VirtualBOx VM instance

+If you are using these tests scripts with a WISE4 instance running in a Vagrant/VirtualBox instance it can be helpful to be able to run remote commands on the VM instance using ssh.

+You need two specific pieces of data.

+*The ip address the vagrant/virtual-box instance is running on.*

+You can find this in the Vagrantfile itself.
+Here's an example:

+    config.vm.network "33.33.33.10"

+*The path to the vagrant ssh identity file.*

+This is located at the path: `files/vagrant` in the directory for the installed vagrant gem.

+If the vagrant gem is accessible from the RVM/Ruby gemset used by wise4-test then you can display the full path to the vagarnt identity file with this command:

+    ruby -e "puts File.join(Gem::Specification.find_by_name('vagrant').gem_dir, 'files', 'vagrant')"
+    => /Users/stephen/.rvm/gems/ruby-1.9.2-p290/gems/vagrant-0.8.2/files/vagrant

+With these two items of information you can use ssh to run scripts on a running vagrant/virtual-box instance.

+For example this command runs the command: `ls -l` on my wise4-vagrant instance and displays the results in the console.

+    ssh -l vagrant 33.33.33.10  -i /Users/stephen/.rvm/gems/ruby-1.9.2-p290/gems/vagrant-0.8.2/keys/vagrant 'ls -l'

 ## Running the RSpec spec tests